 1枚、借りていること、 |

-Commentary: In the final game the player sees only this commentary:
+Commentary: In the final game the player gets only this observation:

 Phoenix: